 We're fortunate that Butler has decided to talk about her intense love affair with music and share her most intimate moments with us in this entertaining memoir.
 While the author touches upon her cancer diagnosis briefly, this isn't an illness narrative in any way, shape or form.
 Yet, she brings the idea of attentiveness and deep focus to light through her musical calling and finds a way to counteract trauma and pain in the expression of her art.
 By opening up the conversation about difficult moments and learning the discipline to recognize, express and find meaning in them, Butler also reminds us to listen, deeply, to the music of the world around us, as dissonant, lilting, strident or soothing it might be.
 Find the music that personally delivers meaning to you, be it a concerto or Ed Sheeran, "Shape of You."
 For her, it was always Norwegian opera singer Kirsten Flagstad performing Isolde's final aria, the "Liebestod," in Richard Wagner's magnificent Tristan and Isolde.—Donna Bulseco

-If you would like to hear Marcia Butler in concert, the author provided two links to work where she performed.
-Click on the title of "Adagio for Oboe and String Orchestra" by Keith Jarrett, performed with the Fairfield Orchestra, conducted by Thomas Crawford in January 2014, or a piece for oboe and piano, entitled "Fancy Footwork" from the album, "On the Tip of My Tongue" by composer Eric Moe.
+If you would like to hear Marcia Butler in concert, the author provided a link to work where she performed.
+Click on the title of a piece for oboe and piano, entitled "Fancy Footwork" from the album, "On the Tip of My Tongue" by composer Eric Moe.

 DONNA BULSECO, M.A., M.S., is a graduate of the Narrative Medicine program at Columbia University.
 After getting her B.A. at UCLA in creative writing and American poetry, the L.A. native studied English literature at Brown University for a Master's degree, then moved to New York City.
 She has been an editor and journalist for the past 25 years at publications such as the Wall Street Journal, Women's Wear Daily, W, Self, and InStyle, and has written articles for Health, More and the New York Times.
 She is Managing Editor of Intima: A Journal of Narrative Medicine, as well as a teaching associate at the School of Professional Studies at Columbia University.